arm-hpc-user-group/iwahpce-2023/README.md

 11:00-11:22 : "Wilson matrix kernel for lattice QCD on A64FX architecture" by Issaku Kanamori, Keigo Nitadori and Hideo Matsufuru

-11:22-11:44 : "Evaluating DAOS Storage on ARM64 Clients" by Michael Hennecke, Motohiko Matsuda and Masahiro Nakao
+11:22-11:44 : "Evaluating DAOS Storage on ARM64 Clients" by Michael Hennecke, Motohiko Matsuda and Masahiro Nakao [[Slide]](Hennecke.pdf)

 11:44-12:06 : "OpenACC Execution Models for Manycore Processor with ARM" by Mitsuhisa Sato and Miwako Tsuji